horovod/horovod/docs/spark.md

 ### Environment knobs

 * `HOROVOD_SPARK_START_TIMEOUT` - sets the default timeout for Spark
-tasks to spawn, register and start running the code.
-If executors for Spark tasks are scheduled on-demand and can take long time to start, it may be useful to increase this timeout on a system level.
+tasks to spawn, register, and start running the code.
+If executors for Spark tasks are scheduled on-demand and can take a long time to start, it may be useful to increase this timeout on a system level.